St. Julien Road Reconstruction

 Pedestrian access to Banff Centre will be maintained on the Ken Madsen trail behind the cemetery, accessed on Wolverine Street.
 Vehicle access is limited to Buffalo Street and Tunnel Mountain Drive.

-All pedestrian and vehicle access is closed to St. Julien Road at Wolf Street and Grizzly Street.
+All public access is closed to St. Julien Road.

 - St. Julien Road is closed to public access by vehicle, bicycle or by foot.

 - St. Julien Road will be closed until October

 - Only residents who live on St. Julien Road are allowed to access their homes

 - 4 parking zones for local residents only are established outside the construction zone (see map below)